 Community Quota and License Programs for Community Quota Entities

-Certain federal limited access programs provide eligible Alaskan communities an opportunity to improve their economies with special fishery-related privileges.
-In these programs, eligible communities can form nonprofit entities called Community Quota Entities (CQEs).
-If a CQE represents a community eligible for privileges under a particular management program, the CQE may request no-cost community permits or purchase commercial Quota Share (QS).
-All CQE's are required to submit an annual activity report to NOAA Fisheries by January 31st of each year.
+Eligible communities can form nonprofit entities called Community Quota Entities (CQEs).
+If a CQE represents a community eligible for privileges under a management program, the CQE may request no-cost community permits or purchase commercial Quota Share.

 Charter Halibut Limited Access Program (CHLAP): Community Charter Permits